vkbo/novelWriter/docs/source/int_introduction.rst

 ==============

 The project can at any time be exported to a range of different formats through the :guilabel:`Build Novel Project` tool.
-Natively, novelWriter supports export to plain text file, HTML document, novelWriter flavoured markdown, standard markdown (requires Qt 5.14), and to a basic Open Document format.
+Natively, novelWriter supports export to Open Document, HTML5, and various flavours of Markdown.

+The HTML5 export format is suitable for convertion by a number of other tools like Pandoc, or for importing into word processors.
 In addition, printing and printing to PDF is also possible.
-The best supported export format is HTML, which can be imported or converted by a number of other tools like Pandoc, or simply imported into Libre Office Writer and similar word processors.

 It is also possible to export the content of the project to a JSON file.
 This is useful if you want to write your own processing script in for instance Python as the entire novel can be read into a